One hour, 10.5 minutes.

 They’re cases which did not fit into the law enforcement high priorities under the Obama administration.
 Instead, they were administratively closed, to the exaggerated applause of many immigrant rights advocates.

-The grants of administrative closure did not mean immigrants won their cases.
+The grants of prosecutorial discretion did not mean immigrants won their cases.
 Rather, it meant these individuals, most of whom had strong family ties, a non-history of criminal convictions, and the possibility of adjustment of status to permanent residence at some point in the future were granted temporary reprieve from their deportation proceedings.

 As long as they remained law-abiding, they could remain in the country without undue fear of deportation and removal from the United States.
 Advocates hoped these folks would seize the moment and become lawful permanent residents at the first possible moment.
 Some did, some did not, and several are still waiting for the right moment to arise.

 Unfortunately, for those who did not take advantage of the opportunity given them by the Obama administration, Donald Trump entered the house a few years later.